OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 #### getDuration() → {Integer}

-Gets the duration in minutes of a usual instance in a recurring appointment or meeting request series.
+Gets the duration in minutes of a usual instance in a recurring appointment series.

 ##### Examples

-This example gets the duration of a usual instance in a recurring appointment or meeting request series.
+This example gets the duration of a usual instance in a recurring appointment series.

 ```js
 Office.context.mailbox.item.recurrence.getAsync(callback);